 |The retail costs to the consumer.
 In the case of electricity, natural gas, and other stationary fuels, the estimates include the average retail costs for all of the consumption costs and related fees.
 For vehicle miles traveled, the assessments include the average statewide costs for the fuel only, not the full costs of driving.
 For waste management, the costs are statewide averages of the total retail service costs and fees for the various waste management methods.|

-For more information regarding the process of data collection and assumptions made, see here.
+For more information regarding the data sources and methodology used for calculations, see the RII methodology document.

-• Inform subsequent analyses, plans, and policy decisions by the cities and others.
+- Inform cities' analyses, plans, and policy decisions

 Minnesota Pollution Control Agency

 University of Minnesota Center for Science, Technology, and Environmental Policy